R2S-ver/ABS-3D-Printing-Guide/README.md

 - A sufficiently warm and stable environment can still be maintained for a certain period

 This suggests that, under controlled conditions, the enclosure with upgraded isolation can passively maintain a usable thermal environment for ABS printing, especially for smaller parts.
+And also helps with gradual passive cooling after the print is completed (**Do not remove the printed part immediately after printing**).

 ---